Key Facts About Google AdWords

 If an ad is doing well you can increase your ad spend.
 If it’s under-performing, you can decrease ad spend or pause it.

 11. Run Numerous Campaigns for Your Marketing Needs

 What is great about Google Ads is that you can run just as many ad campaigns as for your marketing goals.

 If for example, you have an event planning business that markets services for – Wedding planning, Fundraisers, or Corporate events – You could set up one marketing campaign for each of your targeted services, and then set up a variety of ad groups for each campaign, that can be targeted with various but specific keywords.

 E.g. -“Wedding Planning” campaign, targets three groups: Wedding dresses, Wedding invitations and Honeymoon destinations.
 Don’t forget to add related keywords for each group.

 Two ads can be prepared for each ad group so that you can A/B test to detect which ad runs best.

-12. Google AdWords lets you Continuously Improve Your Results
+12. Continuously Improve Your Results

 Compared to offline advertising, it’s very easy to monitor your real ROI on Google AdWords, and simple to adjust your ad copy to get better results and increased profits.